brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 You can think of programming lanagues as a way for us to talk to computers.
 Similar to how we use English to talk to each other, we can use programming lanagues to talk computers as well.

-Programming languages can be used give instructions\commands for the computer to execute.
+We can use programming languages to:
+- Give computers instructions or commands to perform.
+- Create programs for computers to run, like Xbox and Playstation games.
+- Create websites and mobile apps.

-Most Programming languages were created using the English language.
+Most programming languages were created using the English language.
 This makes it readable for you and I to create programs.

-What does a program language look like?
+## What does a program language look like?

-Well programming languges differ based on the syntax.
+Programming languges differ based on their syntax and how it create excutable programs.

-What is syntax?
-Glad that you asked.
+Let's start with syntax..

-Its the arrangement of words and phrases to create well-formed sentences in a language.
+Syntax is an arrangement of words and phrases to create well-formed sentences in a language.

 For example: